-IVT Master Mix (for a single 40 $\mu\text{L}$ reaction)
+IVT Master Mix (for a single 40 $\mu L$ reaction)

 Amount Component

 2 μL aaUTP Solution (75 mM)

 12 μL ATP, CTP, GTP Mix

 2 μL T7 UTP Solution (75 mM)

 4 μL T7 10X Reaction Buffer

 4 μL T7 Enzyme Mix

 - b.
 Mix well by gently vortexing.
 Centrifuge ~5 sec to collect the master mix at the bottom of the tube and place it on ice. - c.
-Transfer 24 $\mu L$ of IVT Master Mix to each sample; mix by pipetting up and down twice.
-Cover the reactions with aluminum sealing foil.

-2. Incubate the reaction for 4-14 hr at 37°C
+Transfer 24 $\mu$ L of IVT Master Mix to each sample; mix by pipetting up and down twice.
+Cover the reactions with aluminum sealing foil. - 2.
+Incubate the reaction for 4-14 hr at 37°C The minimum recommended incubation time is 4 hr.

-Place the plate in the thermal cycler and start the run.

-The minimum recommended incubation time is 4 hr.
 The maximum incubation time is 14 hr.
+It is important to maintain a constant 37°C incubation temperature.
+We recommend incubating in a thermal cycler with a heated lid (lid temp set at 42°C).
+An alternative is to use a mechanical convection oven, such as a hybridization oven, with the PCR Plate in an aluminum heat block (preferred), or on the oven shelf (rather than on the oven floor).
+It is extremely important that condensation does not form inside the tubes; this would change the concentration of the reaction components and reduce yield.